CodeMaster7/material-ui-workshop/README.md

 `<MuiThemeProvider muiTheme={getMuiTheme(darkBaseTheme)}></MuiThemeProvider>`
 Inside the function you could bring in your own color theme, if you have one.

 * That's it!
 You're all done with the basic setup.
-Now it's time to move onto the actual usages of the simple, user-friendly components!
+Now it's time to move on to the actual usages of the simple, user-friendly components!

 ### Components Available

 While there are a lot of different components we can use, there are a few we're going to go over this example:
 * - Drawer (And Menu Items)

 First, we need to import our Drawer with `import Drawer from 'material-ui/Drawer'`.

 The `<Drawer></Drawer>` component should have your `<MenuItem></MenuItem>` tags inside it.
 The MenuItems can have an onClick, or whatever you'd like.
 The Drawer will have an `open={}` toggle on it.
 This can be controlled however you'd like.
 I used state in this example.
 By default, the